Golisano Children's Hospital of Buffalo: History

 Also in the wake of the 2020 COVID-19 pandemic, the hospital added ICU beds and placed NICU patients in the same room as their mother.
 The hospital also created a plan to host adult patients in the case of a patient surge.

-Buffalo Bills quarterback Josh Allen has done charity work with Oishei Children's Hospital.
+Buffalo Bills quarterback Josh Allen has done charity work with Golisano Children's Hospital.
 On November 8, 2020, Allen led the Bills to a 44–34 upset win over the Seattle Seahawks.
 After the game, it was revealed that Allen's grandmother, Patricia Allen, had died the night before the game.
-In response, fans of the Buffalo Bills (colloquially known as 'Bills Mafia') began to donate to Oishei Children's Hospital in $17 increments (17 being Allen's jersey number).
-As of November 17, 2020, the total amount donated had exceeded $650,000.
-On November 21, 2020, Oishei Children's Hospital announced that they would be naming a new wing on the 10th floor as the "Patricia Allen Pediatric Recovery Wing" to honor the donations received by the Bills fans.
+In response, fans of the Buffalo Bills (colloquially known as 'Bills Mafia') began to donate to the hospital in $17 increments (17 being Allen's jersey number).
+As of November 17, 2020, the total amount donated had exceeded $300,000.
+On November 21, 2020, the hospital announced that they would be naming a new wing on the 10th floor as the "Patricia Allen Pediatric Recovery Wing" to honor the donations received by the Bills fans.

 In November, 2020 the hospital announced that they had expanded their age limit from 21 to 25 to better handle COVID-19 surge capacity.

+In January 2026, the hospital was renamed Golisano Children's Hospital of Buffalo.
+This was due to a $50 million donation that was made by B. Thomas Golisano in August 2025.
+This is the fourth children's hospital to be named after Golisano, following facilities in Rochester and Syracuse in New York and Fort Myers, Florida.
+Since that time, six additional children's hospitals have received a total of $253 million in donations from Golisano and all are being renamed in recognition.
+The ten hospitals will collaborate together to advance pediatric care.

 Features

 The hospital contains an ACS verified level 1 pediatric trauma center, one of the few in the region, and a rooftop helipad to transport critically ill patients to and from the hospital.

-The hospital has an American Academy of Pediatrics level III neonatal intensive care unit with a capacity of 64 beds for critically ill newborn babies.
+The hospital has an American Academy of Pediatrics level IV neonatal intensive care unit with a capacity of 64 beds for critically ill newborn babies.
 Overall, the facility has 185 inpatient beds.

 The new construction includes amenities commonly seen in modern children's hospitals, including an open airy lobby, colorful spaces, playrooms, and places for parents and children to relax.

 Awards

-During its first two years of operation, OCH was named as a top children's hospital by The Leapfrog Group, an independent organization dedicated to providing transparency and safety in hospital environments.
+During its first two years of operation, Oishei Children's Hospital was named as a top children's hospital by The Leapfrog Group, an independent organization dedicated to providing transparency and safety in hospital environments.